masterSunflowers/mastersunflowers.github.io/_posts/2025-01-21-transformers.md

 ![embedding_layer](../images/Transformers/embedding.png)

-Input will go through an embedding layer first in both encoder and decoder
+Input will go through an embedding layer first in both encoder and decoder, this layer will convert each token into a vector with size `d_embedding`, in the training process, this layer will be also trained to learn the representation of each token through backpropagation algorithm.

 ## Position encoding